 - Organize and tag your Facebook photos.

 - Play Monopoly or another board games with friends and family.
-Or play charades if you don't own a board game.
+Or, if you don't own a board game, play charades.

-- Go for a jog or aerobic speed walk.
+- Go for a run or an aerobic speed walk.